|

 and 19

-on our reference page) have shown that the most accurate
+on our reference page) have shown that even the most accurate

 UV radiometers from different manufacturers may give very